 - ABA REQUIRED DISCLOSURES

 - CONTACT US

-In our increasingly interconnected world, firsthand experience with other cultures and exposure to international law can be invaluable — even if you plan to practice solely in the U.S. Our longstanding exchanges with major partnering institutions in five countries offer you the chance to immerse yourself in a foreign legal system while gaining a new perspective in comparative law.
+In our increasingly interconnected world, exposure to international and comparative law can be invaluable — even if you plan to practice solely in the U.S. Our longstanding exchanges with major partnering institutions in five countries offer you the chance to immerse yourself in a foreign legal system while gaining a new perspective in comparative law.

 Law courses at our partnering institutions are taught in English.
 You will complete four or five courses at the foreign law school, earning 12 to 15 USC Gould academic credits during your semester abroad.